srikanth-mokkapati/modern-pluto/src/pages/posts/isekai-post-anarchy-1.md

   extra: []
 template: post
 subtitle: >-
-  What is Isekai?
+  What is Isekai, The Fantasy Anime Genre?
 What are the Triad of modern Macro Capital?
 Where do these relate, if at all?
 thumb_img_path: images/nasa-Q1p7bh3SHj8-unsplash.jpg
 content_img_path: images/nasa-Q1p7bh3SHj8-unsplash.jpg
 ---